flaming grapes; the IP perspective

 The story of flaming grapes became social media fodder in March 2019.
 While the majority of the attention of course faded after 24 hours much can still be extracted from the story.

 A well written article from Liam Casey appeared in the March 11, 2019 Globe and Mail.
 It is a very good read.
 A student and a $100 microwave are central to the exploration of this decades old curiosity and party trick.
 As described in the article a pair of grapes is required.
 In fact the grapes could be water filled spheres that are dipped in salt, as it is really the geometry and chemistry that is important.
-At the end of the day the spheres concentrate the microwave energy, creating an intense electric field.
+The spheres concentrate the microwave energy, creating an intense electric field.
 The sodium and potassium, of the grape or salt, begin to ionize and “ … all hell breaks loose”.
-The key though is that the pair of grapes or water filled spheres concentrate the radiation.
+The key; the pair of grapes or water filled spheres concentrate the radiation.

 Dr. Slepkov, who oversaw the research, speculated “… one potential application is antenna design for cell phones or wireless routers.”
 “We’re hypothesizing maybe you can change antenna design because the grapes are acting as a concentrator for wireless radiation or cell phone radiation …”.